 Unlike neighboring jurisdictions like India, which follow the Special Marriage Act, there is no requirement in Pakistan to submit an application to a court or obtain a judicial order for marriage solemnization.
 In the entire history of Pakistan, no court of law has ever “solemnized” a marriage; that authority rests solely with a licensed Nikah Registrar.

-Many websites today use AI-generated content (like ChatGPT) that incorrectly copies Indian court procedures and applies them to Karachi.
+Many websites incorrectly reproduce Indian legal procedures and apply them to Karachi without understanding Pakistani family law.
 As a firm with a 40-year legacy since 1985, we clarify the following:

 No Court Statement (u/s 164 Cr.
 P.C.)
 Required: A statement under Section 164 of the Code of Criminal Procedure is a criminal record.
 It is legally impossible to record a 164 statement for a marriage unless a First Information Report (FIR) has already been lodged.
 “Pre-emptive” 164 statements for marriage are a myth spread by non-lawyers.